massoncheg/forgejo-docs/docs/user/agit-support.md

 - `-o <topic|title|description>`: Push options
   - `title`: Title of the Pull Request.
 If left empty, the first line of the first new Git commit will be used instead.
   - `description`: Description of the Pull Request.
   - `topic`: Topic.
 Under the hood, this is just a branch.
-If you wish to push any further commits to a Pull Request you created using AGit, you **must** use the same topic, as it is used to associate your new commits with your existing Pull Request.
+If you want to push any further commits to a Pull Request that was created using AGit, you **must** use the same topic, as it is used to associate your new commits with your existing Pull Request.
   - `force-push`: Necessary when rebasing or amending your previous commits.
-Otherwise, a new Pull Request will be opened, **even if you supply the same topic value**.
+Otherwise, a new Pull Request will be opened, **even if you use the same topic**.

 In summary, Forgejo relies on the `topic` parameter and a linear commit history in order to associate new commits with an existing Pull Request.
 If you amend a commit, squash all of your commits or otherwise [retroactively modify](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) commits that have already been submitted, you should use the `force-push` parameter to avoid opening a duplicate Pull Request.